Control of Substances Hazardous to Health Regulations 2002

-The Control of Substances Hazardous to Health Regulations 2002 is a United Kingdom Statutory Instrument which states general requirements imposed on employers to protect employees and other persons from the hazards of substances used at work by risk assessment, control of exposure, health surveillance and incident planning.
+The Control of Substances Hazardous to Health Regulations 2002 (SI 2002/2677) is a United Kingdom statutory instrument which states general requirements imposed on employers to protect employees and other persons from the hazards of substances used at work by risk assessment, control of exposure, health surveillance and incident planning.
 There are also duties on employees to take care of their own exposure to hazardous substances and prohibitions on the import of certain substances into the European Economic Area.
-The regulations reenacted, with amendments, the Control of Substances Hazardous to Work Regulations 1999 and implement several European Union directives.
+The regulations reenacted, with amendments, the Control of Substances Hazardous to Work Regulations 1999 (SI 1999/437) and implement several European Union directives.